-The City of Atlantic Beach provides once weekly solid waste removal, including trash, garbage, yard waste, appliances and tires to over 5,000 customers within the corporate limits of the City.
+The City of Atlantic Beach provides once weekly solid waste removal, including garbage, yard waste, recycling, appliances and tires to over 5,000 customers within the corporate limits of the City.
 The City is divided into five zones, with collections of garbage, yard waste and recycling occurring on the same day.
-Refer to the Garbage Pickup Schedule and the Recycling Pickup Schedule for days of pick up, or contact the Public Works Department at (904) 247-5834 for further clarification.
+Refer to the Garbage, Yard Waste and Recycling Pickup Schedule for days of pick up, or contact the Public Works Department at (904) 247-5834 for further clarification.
 The City’s solid waste contractor is Advanced Disposal Services.
 They may be contacted at (904) 731-3440.
-Most areas north of the Dutton Island Road are served by contractors hired by the City of Jacksonville (904) 630-CITY(2489).
+Most areas north of Dutton Island Road are served by contractors hired by the City of Jacksonville (904) 630-CITY(2489).

 Please help us provide efficient, safe and timely service to all residents by doing the following:

-- Place all household garbage, yard waste and recycling bins curbside, within five feet of the traveled portion of the street, by 7:00 a.m. on your designated household garbage days.
+- Place all household garbage toters, yard waste and recycling carts curbside, within five feet of the traveled portion of the street, by 7:00 a.m. on your designated pickup day.